 Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as creditors.
 When conditions are satisfied, the grant or contribution is credited to the relevant service line or Taxation and Non-Specific Grant Income in the Comprehensive Income and Expenditure Statement.
-Where capital grants are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund Balance in the Movement in Reserves Statement.
+Where capital grants are credited to the Comprehensive Income and Expenditure Statement.
+Where capital grants are credited to the Reserves Statement.
 Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied Account.
 Where it has been applied, it is posted to the Capital Adjustment Account.
 Amounts in the Capital Grants Unapplied Account are transferred to the Capital Adjustment Account once they have been applied.